aaronang/aaronang.github.io/_posts/2018-10-06-stl-benchmark-comparison-cpp-vs-julia.md

 ## *Update 2*

-I added a Python implementation for fun just to put everything in perspective.
+I added a Python implementation for fun.
 Hopefully, I didn't make any disastrous implementation mistakes in Python.
 If I did, please let me know.

 The Python benchmark results: